Ten-dimensional neural network emulator for the nonlinear matter power spectrum

 In Fig.~\ref{fig:vary_param_DESI}, we show the variation of the matter power spectrum induced by varying the cosmological parameters $w_0$, $w_a$, and $\sum m_\nu$.
 The first two columns show that the effects of time-dependent DE are more pronounced at lower redshifts, which is expected as the DE density becomes more significant compared to the matter density at lower redshifts.
 The third column shows that the effect of massive neutrinos is considerable at all redshifts.
 We see that the $k$ mode most sensitive to the variation of each of the parameters is $\sim 1h/\text{Mpc}$, deep in the nonlinear regime, for $ z < 1$.
 While $\theta_\text{D}$ is far away from the reference cosmology $\theta_\text{ref}$ in the $w_0$-$w_a$ plane, the matter power spectrum of $\theta_\text{D}$ (hereafter, $P_\text{D}$) differs from that of $\theta_\text{ref}$ by only a few percent.
-This is consistent with expectations, as the equation of state parameter of DE, $w(z)$, evolves from below $-1$ to above $-1$ over time (also known as ``phantom-crossing''), and the value never deviates too much from $-1$ at any redshift, with the given $w_0$ and $w_a$ values.\footnote{In contrast, if we changed the sign of $w_a$, i.e., $w_a = 0.82$, the value of $w(z)$ would always be above $-1$ (before $z=0$), and the matter power spectrum would be significantly different from that of $\theta_\text{ref}$, even though the distance between the new $w_0$-$w_a$ point and $\theta_\text{ref}$ is the same as that of $\theta_\text{D}$.} We see that $P_\text{D}(z=0)$ is consistent with $P_\text{ref}(z=0)$ over large scales but deviates from it at small scales, implying information across scales can help break the degeneracy between the cosmological parameters.
+This is consistent with expectations, as the equation-of-state parameter of DE, $w(z)$, evolves from below $-1$ to above $-1$ over time (also known as ``phantom-crossing''), and the value never deviates too much from $-1$ at any redshift, with the given $w_0$ and $w_a$ values.\footnote{Indeed, $\theta_\mathrm{D}$ lies near the `mirage' line~\cite{Linder2008}, along which cosmologies yield similar expansion histories to that of $\Lambda$CDM.} We see that $P_\text{D}(z=0)$ is consistent with $P_\text{ref}(z=0)$ over large scales but deviates from it at small scales, implying information across scales can help break the degeneracy between the cosmological parameters.